 What Is Alternative Therapy?

-Due to this dearth of data, the use of alternative therapies to treat eating disorders like BN, binge eating disorder (BED), anorexia nervosa (AN), or other types of illnesses are not without controversy.
+What all “alternative therapies” have in common is a lack of clinical evidence of their effectiveness.
+Sometimes, these types of care even lack testability.
+Due to this absence of data, the use of alternative therapies to treat eating disorders like BN, binge eating disorder (BED), anorexia nervosa (AN), or other types of illnesses is not without controversy.

 Risks of Alternative Therapies